Ovy1/CarND-LaneLines/README.md

 The pipeline consist of 5 steps:

-a) convert the images to grayscale,
+a) converting the images to grayscale,
-b) Apply Gaussian smoothing function
+b) Applying Gaussian smoothing function
-c) Apply Canny Edge Detector function
+c) Applying Canny Edge Detector function
-d) Created masked edges for ROI (region of interest)
+d) Creating masked edges for ROI (region of interest)
-e) Apply Hough Line Detector function
+e) Applying Hough Line Detector function
-f) Draw lane lines on the original image
+f) Drawing lane lines on the original image
 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by using linear regression on candidate right/left lane line segment endpoints, to create right/left lane line equations.
-From these equations, draw right/left lane lines on the image.